Augustine129/Snake-game-assignment-2/readme.md

 ##OOP Principles
 Composition

 It describes a class that references one or more objects of other classes in instance variables.
-One way I demostrated composonsition on this project
+One way I demostrated composonsition on this project is using it in the Form.cs.